Counseling

 Monday, Tuesday, Wednesday, and Thursday 12-4 p.m.

-Application portfolio check
+Application check

 We can be reached by mail career@uni-kassel.de and phone 804 2472.
 Consultations can be done in person at the Campus Center, by Zoom, or by phone.

-For the application portfolio check, please send us your application documents and the job advertisement you wish to apply for by mail to career@uni-kassel.de.
+For the application check, please send us your application documents and the job advertisement you wish to apply for by mail to career@uni-kassel.de.

 The job advertisement

-Required for the application portfolio check is the specific job advertisement for which you want to apply.
+Required for the application check is the specific job advertisement for which you want to apply.
 This is necessary because a good application must always be adapted to the requirements of the employer.

 Unsolicited application

-For application portfolio checks for speculative applications, please send us a link to the homepage of the desired employer.
+For application checks for speculative applications, please send us a link to the homepage of the desired employer.
 Preferably to the area/department in which you would like to work or to the employer's career page.

 Preparation